fsantanna/dceu/doc/manual.md

 [conditionals](#conditionals-and-pattern-matching),
 [loops](#loops-and-iterators), and many others.

-A block can also become an expression through an explicitly `do`:
+A block can also be created through an explicitly `do`:

 ```
 Do : `do´ [TAG] Block